It’s never too late to go to a tax agent and prepare all the necessary forecasts and start planning your finances effectively.

 - CLAIM ALL THE DEDUCTIONS YOU ARE ELIGIBLE FOR

-This is one of the basic thing you can do.
+This is one of the basic things you can do.
 Not many of the taxpayers are aware of the deductions they are eligible for.
-It’s high time that you realise what eligible deductions you have been missing out on, and claim these deductions to reduce your taxable income.
+It’s high time that you realise what eligible deductions you have been missing out on and claim these deductions to reduce your taxable income.

 - CONSIDER TAKING FRINGE BENEFITS

 How would you feel if you get something extra, complementing your salary from your employer?
 That’s what a fringe benefit is all about.
 The best part about such benefits is that you get to enjoy a little more with some more perks in the form of gym memberships, coffee bar vouchers, free food, etc. while your employer pays taxes on such benefits.